This post may contain affiliate links. Please see my disclosure policy for details.

 There is so much to do on this island and it has all the facilities that you would expect including a Post Office and the Village Shop.
 Remember to use the visitor Car Parks to protect the village and I can confirm the public toilets are open through the evening to my surprise.

-Northumberland is England’s best kept secret.
+Northumberland is England’s best-kept secret.
 It’s almost like people want to keep it to themselves!
-It’s a lush, green county full of unspoilt beauty and amazing villages, castles and beaches.
+It’s a lush, green county full of unspoiled beauty and amazing villages, castles, and beaches.

 Farne Islands (from Seahouses)